 Pipes buried underground are vulnerable to damage from ground movement.
 Check above-ground pipes periodically for cracks, kinks or corrosion.
 Pay attention to where pipes exit the ground and connect to meters, as these are high-stress points.
 Replace protective coatings if worn to prevent moisture intrusion.

 Promptly fix any minor issues before they worsen.
-Monitoring your system through occasional inspections and routine care like annual servicing helps catch small problems before they escalate and puts your safety first.
-Don’t overlook maintenance—protecting your family from gas leak hazards is well worth the investment.
+Monitoring your system through occasional inspections and routine care like annual servicing helps catch minor problems before they escalate and puts your safety first.
+Don’t overlook maintenance—protecting your family from gas leak hazards is worth the investment.

 When To Evacuate And Call For Help